True Friends and Brothers

 Then in 1763, “Pontiac’s Rebellion” in the Great Lakes Country spread into Pennsylvania, renewing hostilities between whites and Indians.
 Pennsylvanians, who had been ordered off their lands because of the Proclamation Line of 1763 prohibiting white settlement west of the Appalachian Mountains, sought revenge.

-In August 1763, the Paxton Boys began looking for revenge but were mostly unsuccessful.
+In August 1763, the Paxton Boys sought revenge but were mostly unsuccessful.
 They rode north to the Susquehanna’s West Branch, attempting to follow the enemy home.
 However, they were surprised by a group of Indians who killed four and wounded six of the Paxton Boys.
 They tried again in October only to find a Wyoming Valley white settlement butchered.

 It was then that the Paxton Boys heard of the Conestoga at Indian Town.
 The Paxton Boys claimed that these Indians had secretly provided aid and intelligence to the hostile Indians who had actually raided Paxton homes, killing men, women, and children.